Tokyo Olympics have yet another problem: It’s President Mori

 Mori has been the continuing topic of talk and news shows, which point out that the World Economic Forum ranks Japan 121st of 153 countries in gender equality.
 This contrasts with Japan’s image as a sophisticated, developed country and the home of some of the world’s most famous and trusted brands.

-Mori’s future could come to a head in a matter of days
+Mori’s future could come to a head in a matter of days with reports local sponsors are upset.
+They have contributed a record $3.5 billion to the Tokyo Games.

 Widely circulated reports in Japan say the organizing committee’s executives will meet this week to discuss his fate.